-- The start and end to ski seasons vary, so be sure to check.
+- The start and end of ski seasons vary, so be sure to check.

 - How long is the lesson?
-And what’s included for the fee: is equipment, the lift ticket?
+And what’s included in the fee: is the equipment, the lift ticket?
 Find out.
 Most places have both mono-skis and bi-skis but some only have one of these.
-Some lessons are $0 where others charge $450 for a full day of private lessons and that doesn’t even include the lift ticket.
+Some lessons are $0 whereas others charge $450 for a full day of private lessons and that doesn’t even include the lift ticket.
 Some places only offer multiple-day lessons.

 - Come prepared with proper snow clothes; layering is a good technique.